A message to our industry:

 This program will enable South Australia’s live music industry to be ready to host live music again, ensuring the home of Australia’s only designated UNESCO City of Music is ready to ’amp up’ post-pandemic.

 In addition to this, the November round of Project Support Grants was available, enabling music businesses and artists to apply for grants of up to $15,000 to develop creative IP and foster new business opportunities.
-A total of $200,000 in grants is available in this round.
+A total of $200,000 in grants was available in this round.

 Applications for both programs are now closed, and the MDO will contact all applicants regarding the results when processing is complete.